Agoziee/Conversational-Agent-and-Voice-Control-System-for-Robotic-Platforms/README.md

 The application is designed to run on most computer systems that have a microphone and a speaker.
 It can also function offline and isn't reliant on an internet connection.

-To start the application, run the application file by running command - 'python main.py'.
+The application uses VOSK, an offline tool as the speech recognition engine To start the application, run the application file by running command - 'python main.py'.